appy-one/acebase/README.md

 This will trigger the `value` event TWICE, and cause the document to render TWICE.
 Additionally, if any other user opens the same document, it will be triggered again even though a redraw is not needed!

-To prevent this, pass context info with the update:
+To prevent this, you can pass contextual info with the update:

 ```javascript
 // Load document & subscribe to changes (context aware!)